 lug width = lug distance = the largest end of a watch band

 What is lug-to-lug on a watch?

-this is another watch dimension between lugs, but this time, it is measured along the vertical line along a line through 12 to 6 O’Clock.
+This is another watch dimension between lugs, but this time, it is measured along the vertical line along a line through 12 to 6 O’clock.
 Lug to lug distance is sometimes referred to as the length of the case.
-But it is the length from the tip of one lug at 6 O’Clock position to the tip of another lug beyond 12 O’Clock position from the tip of one lug to the matching one on the other side of the case, along the vertical line (12 to 6).
+But it is the length from the tip of one lug at 6 O’clock position to the tip of another lug beyond 12 O’clock position from the tip of one lug to the matching one on the other side of the case, along the vertical line (12 to 6).

-As important as the lug width, this lug length is a critical watch measurement that tells how wide your watch case spans across top or outside part of your wrist. generally, most watch manufacturers design watches with an average lug width of 20 mm, from 16 mm to 24 mm.
+As important as the lug width, this lug length is a critical watch measurement that tells how wide your watch case spans across the top or outside part of your wrist.
+Generally, most watch manufacturers design watches with an average lug width of 20 mm, from 16 mm to 24 mm.

 Very particularly for ladies and men with skinny wrists, you can find wrist watches or some vintage timepieces with smaller watch lug to lug measurement.
 When choosing the best fitting watch bands, you would need to know the exact strap size.
 It is the lug distance that tells if you watch has very slim or too large watch strap.